ss-is-master-chief/diabetic.retinopathy__deep.learning/README.md

-# Autometic Detection of Diabetic Retinopathy with Deep Learning
+# Automatic Detection of Diabetic Retinopathy with Deep Learning

 ## Tasks: